raphaelvallat/pingouin/README.rst

 It provides easy-to-grasp functions for computing several statistical tests:

-1. ANOVAs: one-way, repeated measures, and mixed (split-plot)
+1. ANOVAs: one- and two-ways, repeated measures, and mixed (split-plot)

 2. Post-hocs tests